Visual Arts

 Watercolor and Related Media

-This course suites both beginners and more experienced artists, focusing exclusively on water-soluble media, including watercolor, gouache (opaque watercolor), Sumi color, India ink, and aquarelle pencils and markers.
+This class is suited for beginners as well as more experienced artists.
+It focuses exclusively on water-soluble media, including watercolor, gouache (opaque watercolor), Sumi color, India ink, and aquarelle pencils and markers.
 Students create both non-representational and carefully observed “realistic” works.
-Given technical and conceptual prompts, they write short artist statements for each project.
-Students gain experience with a variety of critique formats, including self-assessments, written reviews, small group discussions, and roundtable sharing.
-They collaborate in groups, explore such issues as environmentalism, social activism, personal narrative, and formal abstraction, and learn about historical and contemporary artists who use water-based media to investigate similar issues.
+Students are given technical as well as conceptual prompts, and they write short artist statements for each project.
+Students gain experience with various critique formats, including self-assessments, written reviews, small group discussions, and roundtable sharing.
+They collaborate on group work, explore issues such as environmentalism, social activism, personal narrative, and formal abstraction, and learn about historical and contemporary artists who use water-based media to investigate similar issues.

 Intermediate & Advanced Visual Art